What do your school tax dollars pay for? Here are some examples of the effectiveness of BKW programs and initiatives:

 Ninety-nine percent of the teachers employed at BKW schools are recognized by the state as “highly qualified teachers,” meaning these teachers have met all state certification requirements, are fully certified to teach core competency subjects such as English, Math or Science and hold master’s degrees in education.
 The remaining 1 percent of teachers are well within the state time parameters for achieving the same level of teaching expertise, meaning they are on track to obtain a master’s degree and full certification within the next year.

-The most recent school report card data from the state shows both Berne Elementary School and BKW Middle/High School to be in good academic standing based on state and federal education standards.
-Middle School students have made significant improvement in Math and English Language Arts, and data shows these students are on track to continue improving in these core subjects from year to year.
+The most recent school report card data from the state shows both BKW elementary school and BKW middle/high school to be in good academic standing based on state and federal education standards.
+Middle school students have made significant improvement in Math and English Language Arts, and data shows these students are on track to continue improving in these core subjects from year to year.

 The establishment of “13th period,” an after-school period of study, has enabled students to either enrich their already exemplary academic skills or work closely with their teachers to make improvements where needed.
 Students are instructed to stay by their teachers either to complete homework, participate in AIS (Academic Intervention Services) or receive extra enrichment support.